-Many people think that if they speak English they can teach it without any prior training.
-This is as absurd as transposing the same argument to “I have a brain so I can be a brain surgeon.”
+Many people think that if they speak English, they can teach it without prior training.
+This is as absurd as transposing the same argument to “I have a brain so that I can be a brain surgeon.”

 If you have not been trained in the core English language teaching skills, your ability to find work and teach will be limited.
 You will also find that teaching becomes a chore and is not an enjoyable experience.
 Finally, there is a very good chance that your employer will fire you when your students complain that you do not know what you are doing.

 Your students will find out very quickly whether you know your stuff when they start asking questions like: “What are the differences between the four conditional statements?” or “When do I use make and do?” or “What is the difference between look, see and watch?” or “Why is it i before e except after c?”
-These are just the tip of the iceberg and bluffing will only make the situation worse.
+These are just the tip of the iceberg, and bluffing will only worsen the situation.

 On top of this, you will need to know how to plan and organise your classes, control and manage the classroom, assess learners’ needs, perform tests, perform concept testing, design and use material, and a lot more.

-English language teaching skills must be learned if you want to succeed at teaching English.
+English language teaching skills must be learned to succeed at teaching English.